The Japan Rail Pass is the most economical way to travel throughout Japan

 * Reissue fees apply

 All Passes come with a JR Pass information brochure.

 Local pick-up from our office in Melbourne is available.
 We’ll contact you once your JR Pass is ready.

-Priority post with tracking is available for $3 extra (delivery estimated between 1 – 3 days).
+Priority post with tracking is available for FREE (delivery estimated between 1 – 3 days).